MicrosoftDocs/azure-video-indexer/azure-video-indexer/private-endpoint-overview.md

 ms.topic: article
 ---

-# Private Endpoints with Azure AI Video Indexer (preview)
+# Private endpoints with Azure AI Video Indexer (preview)

-This article is an overview of using Azure Private Endpoints with Azure AI Video Indexer.
+This article is an overview of using private endpoints with Azure AI Video Indexer.

 > [!IMPORTANT]
 > This feature is currently in preview.
 You must ask for access to try this feature by filling out [this form](https://aka.ms/vi-enable-private-endpoint).